TheDragonCode/notify-exceptions/README.md

 php artisan make:job <name>
 ```

-They should remove the call interface `ShouldQueue` and extend the class 2y:
+They should remove the call interface `ShouldQueue` and extend the class:
 ```php
 // before
 use Illuminate\Contracts\Queue\ShouldQueue;